Here are some common questions about dragonflies:

 - How fast can a dragonfly fly?

-- It is estimated that the top speed for a dragonfly is between 30 and 60 km/h (19 to 38 m.p.h.).
-The maximum fspeed varies a lot between different species, with bigger dragonflies generally flying faster than smaller ones.
+- It is estimated that the top speed for a dragonfly is between 36 and 54 km/h (22 to 34 m.p.h.).
+The maximum speed varies a lot between different species, with bigger dragonflies generally flying faster than smaller ones.
+Read more about dragonfly flight >

 - How fast do they beat their wings?